 A language lesson here, the word “Eis” pronounced “Ice’ is the German world for “Ice Cream”.
 I told my German friend Susanna that if you asked for “Eis” in America, they will give you frozen water!

 On my two visits to Berlin, I experienced just a sprinkling of delectable dining although I know this city has a tremendous amount of incredible restaurants.
 I am sure that I will have my work cut out for me the next time I visit Berlin, when it comes to eating and noshing.
 I am looking forward to the challenge!

 👩🏻💻 From lunching at the oldest restaurant in Berlin to exploring my love for currywurst, please visit my list → “What I ate in BERLIN – A Food Journal”.

 Diner at Gasthaus Löwenbräu in Baden Baden

-If any place draws a tourist into their restaurant, it is Gasthaus Löwenbräu in Baden Baden!
-I wish that I still had my videos of the moving dolls in the front, inviting people to step inside the whimsical restaurant.
-We had passed by it for a couple of days while visiting the Spa Town and I could not stand it anymore.
-I dragged Keith up the steps, past the flower boxes, trees and colorful umbrellas so we could eat and drink something… anything!
+If any place draws a tourist into their restaurant, it is Gasthaus Löwenbräu in Baden Baden.
+I wish that I still had my videos of the moving dolls in the front, inviting people to step inside this whimsical restaurant.
+We had passed by it for a couple of days while visiting this spa town, and I could not stand it anymore.
+I dragged Keith up the steps, past the flower boxes, trees, and colorful umbrellas so we could eat and drink something… anything!